rails-engine/workflow_core/README.md

 - Task may tight with application features
 - May meet some special or weird requirements

-WorkflowCore is based on [Workflow Net](http://mlwiki.org/index.php/Workflow_Nets) technique, and only providing essential features for a workflow engine.
+WorkflowCore is based on [Petri Net](http://mlwiki.org/index.php/Petri_Nets) technique, and only providing essential features for a workflow engine.

 ## Features

-### Models to describe workflow net
+### Models to describe Petri Net

-Workflow Net is a special case of [Petri net](http://mlwiki.org/index.php/Petri_Nets)

 ![](_assets/workflow_net.png)